budgefeeney/ventureforth/docs/chapter4 - strings.md

  * Discuss alternatives to the `String` type and why they exist
  * Illustrate how to use `Text` instead, and how to efficiently construct `Text` values
  * Discuss the `ShowText` type-class.
- * Discuss the dangers of "stringly typed" values, and how to avoid them
- * Quickly introduce how one uses regular expressions in Haskell
- * Discuss how to use private constructors, safe constructor functions, and constructor-views to ensure that all types contain only valid data.

 ## Better Strings in Haskell